MicrosoftDocs/openapi-docs/OpenAPI/kiota/errors.md

 > [!NOTE]
 > If the error schema is an `allOf`, Kiota will flatten all the `allOf` entries recursively into the generated type as most languages do not support multiple parents inheritance.

 This mapping of codes to types will be passed to the request adapter as a dictionary/map so it can be used at runtime and is specific to each endpoint.
+An error mapping will only be considered as valid if the response has a schema of type **object** and at least one field.
+All generated error/exception types will inherit from the base API exception/error defined in the abstractions library.

 ## Runtime behavior